Supporting someone having an abortion

 - If or when they decide to have an abortion, encourage them to get advice as soon as possible.
 The sooner the abortion is performed, the less complicated the procedure.

-Advice for parents and whānau
+Advice for parents and whānau of young pregnant people

 Abortion can be difficult and emotional for whānau or parents, and their children.
 Providers